trianglefraternitymtu/trianglefraternitymtu.github.io/README.md

 #### Docker Build Environment

-Pull a ready to use Docker image from [Docker Hub](https://hub.docker.com/r/trianglefraternitymtu/website) and run a Jekyll server locally
+Pull a ready to use Docker image from [Docker Hub](https://hub.docker.com/r/trianglefraternitymtu/website) and run a Jekyll server locally which will also clone the master branch of this repository.
 ```bash
 $ docker run -v $PWD:/site -p 80:4000 -it trianglefraternitymtu/website
 ```

+Alternativly, after cloning this repository, user `docker compose up` to start the container and mount the volume correctly.